Tokyo 1 Day Itinerary: Asakusa, Harajuku, Shibuya & Shinjuku Route for First-Time Visitors (2026)

 Option Best For Watch Out For

-For this Tokyo 1 day itinerary, an IC card is usually the simplest choice.
-The time saved at ticket machines is often more valuable than trying to calculate the cheapest pass while you are moving between neighborhoods.
+Bottom line for this itinerary: Use an IC card unless you have a clear reason to buy a pass.
+The time saved at ticket machines is often more valuable than trying to calculate the cheapest combination while you are already moving between neighborhoods.
+For more detail, see our IC card comparison guide for Tokyo.

-Rain Plan and Easy Swaps
+Rain Plan and Easy Route Swaps

 Tokyo is still very workable in the rain, but you should reduce long outdoor walks and avoid building the day around exposed viewpoints.
 Keep the route flexible rather than forcing every stop.